Tenant rights when a landlord sells: what you need to know

 When a landlord sells a property with a tenant still living in it, the industry calls this "selling with tenant in situ."
 The new owner knowingly buys the property with you still there.
 They inherit your tenancy — including all the terms of your original agreement, your rent amount, your notice periods, and your deposit.

 This type of sale is increasingly common as more landlords exit the buy-to-let market.
 For a certain type of buyer — typically a cash investor or property company — a property with a reliable tenant is actually more attractive than an empty one.
 They receive rental income from day one, with none of the costs or delays of finding new tenants.
 If your landlord sells to this type of buyer, it can actually be the best outcome for you: you stay in your home, and the new owner has every reason to keep you there.
+In practice most landlords selling occupied properties choose one of two routes: a vacant-possession sale via Ground 1A, or a sale to investor cash buyers who keep tenants in situ.

 When your landlord can ask you to leave

-Section 8: Fault-based eviction
+Section 8: Fault-based grounds

 If you believe the notice may be invalid, contact Citizens Advice or Shelter as soon as possible.
 Both offer free advice to tenants facing eviction.
+Our companion guide — landlord selling the house: can I stay? — walks through your options in more detail.

 Can a cash buyer sale actually protect you?